Why this programme

 What does this study entail?

-Media, telecommunications, computer networks, and creative industries affect many aspects of daily lives and reach every corner of the world.
-They have had an increasing impact on political and cultural life, and on economies across the globe.
-The shift in our everyday experiences towards enhanced mediation has had enormous consequences.
-It has transformed international relations and business opportunities, but also citizenship and democracy, cognition, and culture, as well as people's personal and working lives.
-Communication and Media has thus become a vital and rewarding field of study, that will help you understand contemporary global society and to function successfully within it.
+Media, telecommunications, computer networks, and creative industries affect many aspects of our daily lives and reach every corner of the world.
+The shift in our everyday experiences towards more and more media usage has had enormous consequences.
+Not only has it effected our personal and working lives, but it has also transformed international relations, business opportunities, citizenship, democracy, and culture.
+Communication and Media has thus become an important and rewarding field of study, which will help you understand our global society and how to function successfully within it.

-And that’s where IBCoM comes in, our interdisciplinary approach offers a strong basis in communication and media studies, while reaching out to other disciplines and study areas such as economics and business, psychology, political science, international relations, sociology, and arts and culture studies.
+And that’s where IBCoM comes in, our interdisciplinary approach offers a strong basis in communication and media studies, whilst reaching out to other disciplines and study areas at the same time.
+The programme makes, for example, connections to study areas such as economics and business, psychology, political science, international relations, sociology, and arts and culture studies.
 As a result, upon graduation, you will have many opportunities for advanced studies within and beyond the field of communication and media.

 Is this the right programme for you?

-Why do people communicate the way that they do?
-How will technological developments like AI influence everyday life?
+Why do people communicate the way they do?
+How will technological developments like AI and other technologies influence everyday life?
 What can you do to reach different cultures around the world?
 How do films like “Barbie” influence public debate?
-Do you want to find the cutting-edge answers to these questions?
+Do you want to find the most innovative answers to these questions?
 Then IBCoM is the bachelor for you!

 Communication and media isn’t just a subject on its own, it’s intertwined with culture, sociology, politics and economics.
 As an IBCoM student, you will explore this interplay and develop original ideas on the transformational effects of communication and media.
 Think of its effects on international relations, businesses, democracy, and culture, as well as people’s personal and working lives.

 As an IBCoM student, you will be part of our "IBCoMmunity".
-Interaction and connection between students is what makes IBCoM thrive as a programme.
+The interaction and connection between students is integral to IBCoM’s success.
 Your fellow students now will be your colleagues in the future.
-Therefore, IBCoM aims to be more than just an educational programme; it provides its students with opportunities to make friends, build professional networks, achieve personal growth, and develop their knowledge and skills in communication by engaging with all kinds of people and a variety of viewpoints.
+This is why IBCoM aims to be more than just an educational programme; it provides its students with opportunities to make friends, build professional networks, and develop their knowledge and skills in communication by engaging with a diverse group of people.

 International Bachelor Communication and Media Student Lennert studying at a table.